AhmedMaherElSaeidi/A.I.-library/README.md

 - **User Management**: Admins can list user accounts and view the contents of user carts, providing essential administrative control.

-- **Book Management**: Admins can add new books to the library's collection, update existing book information, and delete books as needed.
+- **Book Management**: Admins can add new books to the library's collection, update existing book, and delete books as needed.

 ### Account Deletion: